rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/cloud-providers/_index.md

 ### Setting up the GCE Cloud Provider

 For details on enabling the Google Compute Engine cloud provider, refer to [this page.]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/cloud-providers/gce)

+### Setting up the vSphere Cloud Provider

+For details on enabling the vSphere cloud provider, refer to [this page.](./vsphere)

 ### Setting up a Custom Cloud Provider